Elizabeth de Montfort, Baroness Montagu: Life

 Elizabeth de Montfort was the daughter of Peter de Montfort (d. before 4 March 1287) of Beaudesert Castle in Warwickshire and his wife, Maud de la Mare.
-Her grandfather was Peter de Montfort (1205-1265), the first Speaker of the House of Commons, whose wife was Alice Audley.
+Her grandfather was Peter de Montfort (1205–1265), the first Speaker of the House of Commons, whose wife was Alice Audley.

 Her marriage to William Montagu was arranged by Eleanor of Castile, the first wife of King Edward I of England.
-Edward was eager to make peace with the aristocracy after the battle, and things were fairly well patched up within a few years.
+Edward was eager to make peace with the barons after the Second Barons' War, and things were fairly well patched up within a few years.
 His wife’s role in arranging the marriage was part of an elaborate system of arranged marriages designed to reinforce the power of the King and his aristocracy.

 Both Elizabeth and her husband came from wealthy families, and they donated some of their money to various causes.
 Elizabeth was a major benefactor of the Priory of St Frideswide, Oxford, now Christ Church Cathedral at Oxford University.
 Her tomb now lies between the Latin Chapel, whose construction she funded, and the Dean’s Chapel, where she was originally buried under its magnificent painted ceiling (now faded by time).

 She also donated a large piece of land to St. Frideswide in exchange for a chantry.
 This meant that two chantry priests would say daily mass in black robes bearing the Montacute and Montfort coats of arms.
 This continued until the Reformation.
 This piece of land, just south of the church is now called Christ Church Meadow.
 Later, the path through this was named Christ Church Walk and is now a very popular attraction in Oxford.